Brendenh2314/d287-java-frameworks/README.md

 •  The “Buy Now” button must be next to the buttons that update and delete products.
 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+    Changes to AddProductController.java:
+        Lines 19: add import for Optional.
+        Lines 35-36:add ProductService class.
+        Lines 92-113: Add mapping for buyproduct to their accoridng webpages.
+    Create confirmationbuyproduct.html:
+        Made all proper html edits to the webpage.
+    Create purchaseerror.html:
+        Made all proper html edits to the webpage.
+    Changes to mainscreen.html:
+        lines 89-93: added the buttons and their mappings to the table inside mainscreen.
+    Changes to Product.java:
+        Lines 19-30: made classes private.
+        Lines 91-101: made a method for purchase logic.

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.